Tank3-TK3/tlatlacaana_aplication/README.md

-# tlatlacaana_aplication
+# Tlatlacaana Aplication
-A pseudo IP and port scanner.
+Recognition software and scan ip and ports.